The best variable ND filters: fader filters for videography and photography

 How do variable NDs work?

 A variable neutral density filter is essentially two polarizers fixed together to form one screw-on filter.
-When you rotate these two filters against each other, the elements restrict the amount of light that's able to pass through.
-It's worth noting that if a variable ND filter is rotated too far, it will tend to produce a darkened X effect, which will appear on your image.
+When you rotate these two filters against each other, the elements restrict the amount of light able to pass through.
+It's worth noting that if a variable ND filter is rotated too far, it tends to produce a darkened X effect, which will appear in images.
 This is often referred to as 'crossfade'.
-It's pretty much ubiquitous on ND filters, so it’s just something you need to watch for rather than a faulty product.
+It's ubiquitous on variable ND filters, so it’s just something you need to watch for rather than signifying a faulty or low-quality product.

 What do strength ratings like ND2 and ND4 mean?

 The ND strength ratings quoted for ND filters correlate with adjustments to your exposure.
-ND2 is equivalent to a 1 f-stop reduction to the exposure.
-When an ND rating doubles, that’s equivalent to a further f-stop reduction – so ND4 is a 2 f-stop reduction, ND8 is a 3 f-stop reduction, and so on.
+ND2 is equivalent to a 1-stop reduction.
+When an ND rating doubles, that’s equivalent to a further f-stop reduction – so ND4 is a 2-stop reduction, ND8 is a 3-stop reduction, and so on.

 A typical range for a variable ND filter is ND2 to ND400, which means you can adjust it to make anything from a 1-stop reduction to a little over eight stops.